wp-plugins/canada-post-woocommerce-shipping/readme.txt

 == Description ==
 <blockquote>
-Free version is no longer maintained. <a rel="nofollow" href="http://codecanyon.net/item/canada-post-woocommerce-shipping-with-print-label/10881749?ref=WooForce">Please Buy latest version From Codecanyon for just $21!</a>
+= Free version is no longer maintained. =
+<a rel="nofollow" href="http://codecanyon.net/item/canada-post-woocommerce-shipping-with-print-label/10881749?ref=WooForce">Please BUY latest version From Codecanyon for just $21!</a>
 </blockquote>

 = About WooForce.com =